 Point of View

-Along with the alumni rise of Cahiers du Cinéma as a new icon of French cinema, young directors have managed to distract audiences around the world.
+Along with the alumni rise of Cahiers du Cinéma as a new icon of French cinema, young directors have managed to distract audiences worldwide.
 In addition to breaking the paradigm and hierarchy of limiting a film as nothing more than a work of entertainment, this glorious achievement practically made the media’s eyes focused on movement.
 Indeed, the debate over the new waves has not always disappeared from the change itself.
 That modern films change a new culture in such a way as to create a paradox between what a movie is and its purpose of introducing the artistic term; this phenomenon is influential in all fields.
 Market or producer demands need not restrict the director’s expression.
 The momentum of this wave opens up the continuity of space and time to the extent.
 Like literature, cinema is also a universalization from the creator’s point of view.

 - Badley, L. (2005).
 Traditions in world cinema.
 Edinburgh University Press.